alexmacarthur/macarthur-me-gatsby/src/posts/use-web-workers-for-your-event-listeners.md

   https://images.unsplash.com/photo-1542044801-30d3e45ae49a?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1200&q=100
 ---

-I've been tinkering with the [Web Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) lately, and in doing so, I'm quickly feeling the guilt of not looking into this well-supported tool a lot sooner.
+I've been tinkering with the [Web Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) lately, and as a result, I'm really feeling the guilt of not looking into this well-supported tool a lot sooner.
 Modern web applications are seriously upping demands on the browser's main thread, impacting performance and the ability to deliver smooth user experiences.
 This tool is just one way to address the challenge.

 ## Where Things `on('click')`ed for Me

-The advantages of Web Workers are many, but things really clicked for me when it came to the several DOM event listeners in any given application (form submissions, window resizes, button clicks, etc.) These all necessarily live on the browser's main thread, and if that thread is congested by a long-running process, the responsiveness of those listeners begins to suffer, stalling the application until the event loop is free to continue firing.
+The advantages of Web Workers are many, but things really clicked for me when it came to the several DOM event listeners in any given application (form submissions, window resizes, button clicks, etc.) These all necessarily live on the browser's main thread, and if that thread is congested by a long-running process, the responsiveness of those listeners begins to suffer, stalling the entire application until the event loop is free to continue firing.

 Admittedly, the reason listeners stick out to me so much is due to my initial misunderstanding about Workers themselves.
 At first, I thought it was mainly about the _speed_ of my code execution, start to finish.
 "If I can do more on separate threads in parallel, my code will execute so much more quickly!"
 But!
 It's pretty common to _need_ to wait for one thing to happen before another can start, like when you don't want to update the DOM until some sort of calculation has taken place.
 "If I'm gonna have to wait anyway, I don't see the point of moving something into a separate thread," naive me thought.